Aashishkumar123/python-covid-19-live-status-GUI-Application/README.md

 # python-covid-19-live-Tracker-GUI-Application

-First make sure you have install python on your machine Choose any text-editor for your compactiblity here, i have used python to create this GUI Application.
+First make sure you have install python on your machine Choose any text-editor for your compactiblity here, i have used pycharm to create this GUI Application.
 Now, come to the code , you have install some libaray into your machine :- pip install tkinter pip install matplotlib